AmapropLayer/Morpion/README.md

 ## Deployment

-Just launch the jar, do not forget the tonke.txt file.
+Just launch the jar, do not forget the token.txt file.

 ## Built With